 TUESDAY 14th NOVEMBER 2017

 After investigating the many churches in the center of town, I headed east, down Maximilianstrasse.
-On my way, I spotted the spires of another cathedral highlighted by the low-set sun to my right.
+On my way, I spotted the spires of another cathedral, highlighted by the low hanging sun to my right.
 While heading closer, a big black Ranger Rover drove toward me and suddenly pulled over.
-A serious gray-haired man in a business suit with leather driving-gloves stepped out eyeballing me.
+A serious, gray-haired man in a business suit with leather driving-gloves stepped out, eyeballing me.
 He was one of the Thule boys from Berlin.
 Hard looking son of bitch.
-He handed over a small package, bluntly informing me that my services would no longer be required and that all previous modes of communication had been terminated.
+He handed over a small package, before bluntly informing me that my services would no longer be required and that all previous modes of communication had been terminated.
 Without another word, he drove off.

 I shrugged and didn't particularly care.
 At the time I hadn't even wondered why they'd suddenly changed their minds about my work, I just continued walking toward the church.

 It wasn't until Mara was driving us homeward bound that it occurred to me that perhaps the Intrepid Supremacy wasn't exactly thrilled that I was still spending time with the Jew.
 Conflict of interest?
 Maybe.
 Associates may come and go, but my own agenda remained.

 THROUGH THE LENS OF SELECTIVE DISTORTION

 I returned to the American Church of Berlin for the third time in order to join the praise worship at 1:30pm.
 I had been in contact with the administration via e-mail, who had recommended that I steer my inquiries toward Pastor Tim.
 He was a young guy from the States who was happy to chat after the service.